carty-api/app/README.md

 Github Repo for Carty the food truck locator
 - Android application using Java
 - iOS application using Swift
-- Server in Parse
+- Database hosted by Parse (for now)
-- MongoDB as database